 In the unlikely event that you have any left, cover them over and toast them later!

 So there you have it.
 Sourdough, in all its simple, organic, slow-fermented glory is easy, delicious and above all healthful.

 Kicker: should we be eating bread at all?

 Bread - and grains generally - have been at the centre of health controversies for some time.
 Some experts advocate for no bread or grains, others advocate for whole grains, some advocate for 'gluten-free' products, while others advocate for organic, traditionally prepared breads and grains.
 It's confusing.

-Based on my research and professional experience, I set out my position in detail in Once Upon a Cook - Food Wisdom, Better Living... and here's a summary: The nutrients and fibre in whole, organic grains prepared by time-honoured methods (soaking, sprouting and fermenting) can make a valid and nutrient-dense contribution to a healthy diet.
+Based on my research and professional experience, I set out my position in detail in The Real Food Solution... and here's a summary: The nutrients and fibre in whole, organic grains prepared by time-honoured methods (soaking, sprouting and fermenting) can make a valid and nutrient-dense contribution to a healthy diet.
 That said, there is no doubt that many, many of us have unwittingly provoked digestive issues and suffer a variety of intestinal health and food intolerance issues as a result of years of reliance on damaging commercial breads and modern, hybridised grains.